 Under what circumstances is a mother able to relocate her child?

 After the dissolution of a relationship, a child’s living arrangements are usually set out in a parenting plan or consent order.
 These documents usually specify that changes to the child’s living arrangements must be agreed between the parents.

-In the absence of a parenting plan or consent orders, either parent can choose to move house without the permission of the other parent, unless the proposed relocation would make it difficult for the other parent to maintain the same level of contact with the child.
+In the absence of a parenting plan or consent orders, either parent can chose to move house without the permission of the other parent, unless the proposed relocation would make it difficult for the other parent to maintain the same level of contact with the child.
 For instance, a move within the same suburb or to a neighbouring suburb would be unlikely to impede the relationship between the child and the other parent.